Skip to content

 Well, actually there have been many clinical trials that show that probiotic supplementation can be very effective in reducing systemic inflammation.
 These trials have looked at various different inflammatory markers in the blood, and how they can be manipulated (either raised or lowered) by supplementing with probiotics.

 Finnish researchers found that C-reactive protein (CRP) levels in the blood were substantially lowered when study participants were given a milk drink containing certain probiotic strains.
 CRP is one of the main indicators of excess inflammation in the body.
 In another study5, in 2006, Bifidobacterium lactis was shown to reduce a different inflammatory marker called TNF-alpha.

-I don’t think that anyone is suggesting that probiotics are a ‘’cure’’ for infertility, in fact far from it.
-Research in to the microbiome’s influence on human reproduction and fertility is still in the very early stages, yet the discoveries to date look promising.
+Existing research does not suggest that probiotics are a ‘cure’ for infertility - far from it.
+Research into the microbiome’s influence on human reproduction and fertility is still in the very early stages, yet the discoveries to date look promising.

 For further reading on the subject of pregnancy, healthcare practitioners may like to read this earlier blog post:

 New research shows that taking probiotics reduces Group B Strep infections in pregnancy.